Josaia Raisuqe: Return to rugby

-In September 2017, he was picked up by Pro D2 side, Nevers for the 2017–18 Rugby Pro D2 season.
+In September 2017, Raisuqe was picked up by Pro D2 side, Nevers for the 2017–18 Rugby Pro D2 season.
 He enjoyed an excellent 2018–19 season, helping his club to a top six finish, and was the league's top try scorer with 15 tries.

 In January 2021, after winning a tough game against Béziers (30-25), he lifted the referee in the extra time and got sent off.
-He was subsequently banned for 5 weeks for that incident.
-As of today, Raisuqe has 10 yellow cards and 5 red cards to his name in french rugby as well as a yellow card he collected when playing with the Fiji 7's team.
+He was subsequently banned for five weeks for that incident.
+To that point, Raisuqe had 10 yellow cards and 5 red cards to his name in French rugby as well as a yellow card he collected when playing with the Fiji 7's team.

+He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris.

+Death

+On the morning of 8 May 2025, Raisuqe died after his car was hit by a train at a level crossing in Saïx, Tarn, France.
+He was 30.